Agathe Ensemble presents Scenes of a Folk Life, a program featuring folk music from the Netherlands, Norway, and Sweden.

 -

-With eight musicians, you’ll hear the concert as it was originally recorded, featuring a varied program ranging from intimate and virtuosic duos to larger-scale octets.
+With the eight musicians formation, you will hear the concert as it was originally recorded, with a varied program ranging from intimate and virtuoso duos to more elaborate octets.

 Keep an eye on our concert calendar for all upcoming dates, and subscribe to our newsletter to stay updated on the album and more!